luiscoco/MCP_Model-Context-Protocol_Sample1/README.md

 In this post, we demonstrate how to build a C# Console Application that acts as an MCP (Model Context Protocol) Client.

-The goal is to enable OpenAI's API to access and invoke tools exposed by an MCP Server — specifically, a Node.js-based server provided by the following package:
+The goal is to enable OpenAI's API to access and invoke tools exposed by an MCP Server — specifically,

+a Node.js-based server provided by the following package (https://www.npmjs.com/package/@modelcontextprotocol/server-everything):

 ```
 @modelcontextprotocol/server-everything (NPM)